Nexteer and Continental Joint Venture CNXMotion Develops Brake-to-Steer Technology

 Enhances the Steering "Safety Net" in Highly Automated Driving

+- Leverages technology building blocks from parent companies: Nexteer Automotive and Continental

-GRAND BLANC, Mich., Dec.
-2, 2020 /PRNewswire/ -- Leveraging technology building blocks from its parent companies Nexteer Automotive and Continental, CNXMotion announces Brake-to-Steer (BtS) – a technology that provides driver safety through an additional layer of directional control for highly automated and autonomous vehicles.
+AUBURN HILLS, Mich., Dec.
+3, 2020 /PRNewswire/ -- Leveraging technology building blocks from its parent companies Nexteer Automotive and Continental, CNXMotion announces Brake-to-Steer (BtS) - a technology that provides driver safety through an additional layer of directional control for highly automated and autonomous vehicles.

 In highly automated vehicle applications, steering systems feature multiple protective layers to ensure the steering safety net is always on.
 In addition, BtS adds yet another layer by using the electronic brake system to safely steer the vehicle while simultaneously controlling its speed.
 In a fully autonomous vehicle with no steering wheel present, BtS will negotiate a commanded path until a safe pull-over can be achieved.